JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 Initially, I was using authy as my 2fa app.

-I also tried Google auth and microsoft version of it.
+I also tried Google Auth and microsoft version of it.

 They all work fine.